hemprichbennett/cero_reproducible_analyses/git_and_github.md

 - can be synced with
 	- other machines
 	- other users
+- are available to the world, if you choose

+For most of us, code will need to be published when we publish our papers, and github is the most widely-accepted way of doing this.
+In theory you could push all your code to github right when the paper is accepted, but that denies us a lot of the advantages we would have had if we'd been using it as early as possible.
+If you're not using it yet, today's as early as possible: welcome.

-There are many ways to do this, for the R users among us the easiest is probably through Rstudio.
-There are however many other ways such as the [Github Desktop app](https://desktop.github.com), most code-editing software, and your computer's command-line interface.
-Most tutorials AREN'T for Rstudio, as most programmers don't use R or Rstudio.
-But the terminology and principles are the same.
+There are many ways to do all of this, for the R users among us the easiest is probably through Rstudio.
+There are however many other tools such as the [Github Desktop app](https://desktop.github.com), plugins for most code-editing software, and using computer's command-line interface.
+Most tutorials on git and github AREN'T for Rstudio, as most programmers don't use R or Rstudio.
+But the terminology and principles are the same no matter what you're using.

 # creating a git repo